batumutsu/tekanaEwallet/README.md

 Tekana Ewallet RSSB was implemented using Spring Boot Framework with MYSQL for database storage(configurations for MYSQL database are located in application.yaml file)

+After successfully running the application you can use postman to interact and test different endpoints our application API go to url="http://localhost:8080/swagger-ui/index.html" and use swagger-ui to interact with different endpoints of our API.

 STRATEGY:

 First, we will gather requirements from the business team and the product owner to understand the goals and objectives of the new back-end solution for Tekana-ewallet.
 This will help us to create a clear scope and plan for the project.